There was an error with your log in

 Suspension bridge on the Manaslu Circuit

-• After breakfast in Jagat, start climbing over a rocky bridge to Salleri, and then descend to Sirdibas.
-Continue onto the Ghatta Khola River and follow it upstream to a long suspension bridge in Philim, a large Gurung village, from where the trail crosses the millet fields towards Ekle Bhatti.
-You’ll come to a steep gorge, after which you’ll descend down to the grassy slopes and cross the Budhi Gandaki river.
-The trail takes you through bamboo forests to the tiny village of Deng, where you’ll spend the night.
+• After breakfast in Jagat, let’s start climbing over a rocky bridge to Salleri, and then descend to Sirdibas.
+We will continue onto the Ghatta Khola River and follow it upstream to a long suspension bridge in Philim, a large Gurung village, from where the trail crosses the millet fields towards Ekle Bhatti.
+We’ll come to a steep gorge, after which we’ll descend down to the grassy slopes and cross the Budhi Gandaki river.
+The trail takes us through bamboo forests to the tiny village of Deng, where we’ll spend the night.

 Meals: Breakfast, lunch, and dinner